- What will the campus do to make the online learning experience more robust and beneficial in all my classes?

 - The courses first-year students will take will focus on courses that promote their academic progress, including general education requirements and major requirements.
 They will also have an opportunity to schedule elective courses, primarily as online options, outside of their cohort.

 - The cohort model provides a smaller, residential college experience within a larger university setting and will allow first-year students to start off strong, complete required courses and work toward earning their degrees while staying safe on campus.

 Yes.
 The campus is committed to equitable remote options for vulnerable/at-risk populations and meeting the needs of students whose health or personal circumstances require them to learn remotely.
 A foundational principle of our Academic Implementation Team is ensuring the campus will offer enough fully remote and/or online options that students who cannot attend courses in person can make progress toward their degrees.
 However, not every course will be offering remote instruction, and this may require a fully remote student to choose different classes.

 No. This arrangement was to apply only to the adjustment period of the spring 2020 semester.
 When fall semester convenes, regular grading practices will be resumed.

 The implementation teams recognize the importance of undergraduate learning assistants (LAs) and graduate teaching assistants (TAs) who help faculty teach in person, online and remotely.
 TA and LA support can promote undergraduate student success, especially as students and faculty transition to new ways of teaching and learning.
-Funding levels for learning assistants will be set over the summer.

 At CU Boulder, all students at all times have the right to lodge a complaint or grievance they deem important without fear of retaliation of any sort or any other adverse consequence.
 See Student Appeals, Complaints, and Grievances: A Brief Guide for how to make a complaint or lodge a grievance.